rocketacademy/bootcamp-4.1/javascript-basics/b.2-structuring-and-debugging-code/what-is-a-function.md

 If our `console.log` statement appears in the dev tools console then we know that our code is reachable by opur program.

-1. value checking - is the value correct?
+1. Value checking - is the value correct?

 Another way we can use `console.log` is to pass it the variable values our program deals with.